 comprised of fairly large devices and as result the impedance looking

-into the output is relatively low, hence the contors show to the
+into the output is relatively low, hence the contors show to the left

-has written many books on power amplifier design, also, you may wat to google PA,
+many books on power amplifier design, also, you may wat to google PA,

 or Load PUll to find other relative references.